 If you are traveling on university business outside the U.S., you can use the International SOS program travel services assistance plan.
 If you become injured or ill while traveling within covered areas, the program will provide medical, personal, travel, and security assistance services to you and accompanying family members.
 International SOS is not medical insurance, but it is another source of support while on university business outside the U.S. You can learn more about the program --- and other university travel insurance issues --- from the International Programs office (610-758-3351) or the Risk Management office (610-758-3899).

 Yes.
 COBRA continuation coverage provides you the option of continuing your medical and/or dental plan for up to eighteen (18) months.
-You would be responsible for paying the entire premium amount to Wageworks (Lehigh’s COBRA administrator) plus a two (2) percent administrative fee.
-Wageworks will mail you a continuation notice shortly after your coverage ends.
+You would be responsible for paying the entire premium amount to Benefitfocus (Lehigh’s COBRA administrator) plus a two (2) percent administrative fee.
+Benefitfocus will mail you a continuation notice shortly after your coverage ends.
 The provisions of COBRA also apply to dependents who lose coverage.
 Contact Human Resources for further information.
-You can also contact Wageworks directly at 1-877-722-2667.
+You can also contact Benefitfocus directly at 855-889-6519.

 If you experience an eligible disability for a period exceeding six (6) months, you may receive 66-2/3 percent of your pre-disability LTD Base Salary.
-This benefit is offset by any Worker’s Compensation or Social Security disability benefits, and is provided under a group long-term disability policy with Lincoln Financial.
+This benefit is offset by any Worker’s Compensation or Social Security disability benefits, and is provided under a group long-term disability policy with Reliance Matrix.

 What is the difference between pre-tax and post-tax long-term disability (LTD) plans?